rrramble/ielts/writing/task-2/advantages-disadvantages.md

 The First Paragraph:

-- Paraphrase
+- Paraphrase.
-- Write the main advantage
+- Write two advantages (if plural in the question, otherwise it must be one advantage).
-- Write the main disadvantage
+- Write the main disadvantages (if plural in the question, otherwise it must be one disadvantage).

 The Second paragraph (Main body paragraph #1):